 The Max Planck Society and the Max Planck Institute for Chemistry are among the leading proponents of open access to scientific publications and scholarly knowledge.
 Since the year 2003, the Max Planck Society is hosting and supporting a series of international meetings, the “Berlin Open Access Conferences”, which are dedicated to the promotion of open access and yielded some of the key statements and developments in the global move to open access.

-The “Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities” (https://openaccess.mpg.de/Berlin-Declaration) has been has been signed by 600 scholarly organizations from around the world and continues to receive further support.
+The “Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities” (https://openaccess.mpg.de/Berlin-Declaration) has been signed by over 750 scholarly organizations from around the world and continues to receive further support.

 The “Mission Statement at the Berlin 11 Open Access Conference” (2013) outlined clear perspectives and urged research organisations to develop a viable, coordinated and transparent strategy for an open access environment that returns control of scholarly publishing to the scholars (https://openaccess.mpg.de/mission-statement_en).

 The „Berlin 12 Open Access Conference“ (2015) led to the international initiative „Open Access 2020“ (OA2020), which builds on the „OA2020 Expression of Interest“ (EoI) in the „Large-scale Implementation of Open Access to Scholarly Journals“ and aims to transform existing scholarly journals from subscription to open access publishing in a smooth, swift and scholarly oriented way.